-Fortunately, just as there are plants that like acidic soils, which give you planting options on sour ground (when you can't -- or do not want to -- raise the soil pH), so there are plants that like alkaline soil (or, at least, do not mind growing in it).
-Observe, however, that even plants within the same genus differ on their soil preferences, generally speaking, the following types of plants are good choices to grow in alkaline soils.
+If your soil has a pH level is higher than 7, you're working with "alkaline" soil.
+Such soils are suitable for growing plants that thrive in a "sweet" soil, as opposed to a "sour" or acid soil.
+Fortunately, just as there are plants that like acidic soils, which give you planting options on sour ground (when you can't raise the soil pH or do not wish to bother doing so), so there are plants that like alkaline soil (or, at least, do not mind growing in it).
+Though some plants of the same genus differ on their soil preferences, generally speaking, the following types of plants are good choices to grow in alkaline soils.

-Plants That Will Grow Well in Alkaline Soils
+Plants That Grow Well in Alkaline Soils

-Easter lilies (bulb plant)
+Easter lilies (Lilium longiflorum, a bulb plant)

-Festuca glauca 'Elijah Blue' (ornamental grass)
+Festuca glauca 'Elijah Blue' (an ornamental grass)

 Maiden grass (Miscanthus sinensis, an ornamental grass)